React

 }

-For server-side-rendering you can pass the list of active flags directly to the client so the user does not have to re-fetch this list via the API.
+For server-side-rendering you can pass the list of flags directly to the client so the user does not have to re-fetch this list via the API.

 const client = new TgglClient('YOUR_API_KEY', {